-You’ll probably know Debenhams as a department store but it can also insure your car.
-Customers get a £50 gift card with every car policy – but what’s the cover like?
+You’ll probably know Debenhams as a department store, but it can also insure your car.
+Customers get a courtesy car included as standard in every policy – but what’s the cover like?
 Here’s what you need to know.

 Who is Debenhams?

 Debenhams can trace its company roots back to 1778 London, when a drapers store was set up selling expensive fabrics and accessories.
 Since then, it’s branched out to offer personal finance services.
 And as a broker, Debenhams provides life, home, travel, wedding, gadget, pet and car insurance.